Wheel of Fortune (British game show): Studio designs

+The 2024 revival borrows some of the elements from the original American version.
+The host would emerge from the top of the stairs between the audience.
+The puzzle board is now a digital screen, however lacks touchscreen functionality due to the lack of co-host.

 Wheel configurations

 The top point space was 1000 points, with one such space in round 1.
 One more space was added in round 2, along with a second Bankrupt, and a third 1,000-point space was added in round 3.
 Also, starting from series 4 in 1992, values were doubled beginning from round 3 onward, making the top point spaces worth 2,000 points.
 For the third series in 1991 only, a third Bankrupt was added in round 3.

-Unlike the board used on the American version since 1997, the United Kingdom version's puzzle board was never electronic, so the regular puzzle would be placed at the top portion of the board while the puzzler would fill any unused lines below.
+Unlike the board used on the American version since 1997, the United Kingdom version's puzzle board was never electronic until 2024, so the regular puzzle would be placed at the top portion of the board while the puzzler would fill any unused lines below.
 The puzzle board's shape from 1994 to early 2000 was the same as the current American puzzle board.
 From 1988 to 1993, its border was styled like the one on the American puzzle board used from 1981 to 1993.
 The background colour for unused trilons on the UK's puzzle board was green from 1988 to 1993, after which it was changed to blue.

-In 2001, Lose A Turn was renamed Miss A Turn and a 500 Gamble space was added.
-When 500 Gamble was landed on, the player had a choice of going for the regular 500 points or gambling their round score on a correct letter.
+In 2001, "Lose A Turn" was renamed "Miss A Turn" and a "500 Gamble" space was added.
+When "500 Gamble" was landed on, the player had a choice of going for the regular 500 points or gambling their round score on a correct letter.
 If the contestant chose to gamble, each appearance of a correct letter increased their score by 1,000 points plus their current score while an incorrect letter took away all the points they accumulated in the round.

+In 2024, the wheel gained another refresh in configurations, but is stylized similarly to the 1988 and 1993 era board.
+"Miss a Turn" was renamed back to the original "Lose a Turn" name, and is now white with black lettering instead of dark red or dark blue with black or white lettering.
+The "500 Gamble" space from the 2001 seasons and the "Free Spin" space were removed, while the "Bankrupt" space was changed back to black instead of green, pink or white with white lettering instead of with black lettering.
+The top pound value space is £500 in the first round, and £1,000 in the fifth round, then £2,000 in the final round (which also included two "Bankrupt" spaces; as akin to the Million Dollar Wedge in the American version, as well as the $10,000 wedge in the past).

+In 2025, the £2,000/Bankrupt wedge in the final round was not retained.
+Instead, the wheel in the final round featured three separate £1,000 spaces and two separate bankrupt spaces.